ccgarant/ergo-full-node-raspi/part2-ergo-full-node.md

 -H "Content-Type: application/json" \
 -d "\"hello\""
 ```

+#### Type in your API Key Password

+Now in your node panel http://headless.local:9053/panel. click the top left "Set API Key" button and type in your password.
+If it matches the hash, it will work.

 Type in the password in the browser node panel under "API Key".
 It should work.